openstack-infra/system-config/doc/source/sysadmin.rst

    to manually add the private information to hiera.

- * You should be able to install and configure most software only with puppet.
-Nonetheless, if you need SSH access to the host, add your public key to :cgit_file:`modules/openstack_project/manifests/users.pp` and include a stanza like this in your server class::
+ * You should be able to install and configure most software only with ansible or puppet.
+Nonetheless, if you need SSH access to the host, add your public key to :cgit_file:`playbooks/group_vars/all.yaml` and include a stanza like this in your server class::

-     realize (
-        User::Virtual::Localuser['USERNAME'],
-     )
+     extra_users:
+       - your_user_name

  * Add an RST file with documentation about the server in :cgit_file:`doc/source` and add it to the index in that directory.